Protecting Your Rights And Your Property

 As a divorce attorney, I have been assisting couples with property division and other family law matters for more than 20 years.
 My firm handles every case by providing personalized service as I work protect your interests.

-Experienced Asset Protection Lawyer
+Trust An Experienced Asset Protection Lawyer

 In more than 20 years of practicing law, I have handled all types of property division cases, including those involving businesses, investment interests, pension plans, 401(k)s, real estate and high-asset estates.
 I thoroughly examine entire estates and locate every piece of community property.